rundeck/docs/docs/manual/creating-jobs.md

 individual days of the week.
 You can select "Every Month" (default) or unselect that option and choose specific months of the year:

-If the crontab time and date format is preferred, enter a cron expression.
+If the the desired schedule cannot be defined using the simple schedule editor, the crontab expression editor should be used.
+This time format allows users to write nearly any shedule definition.
+Thus, if entering a simple enough cron expression to be displayed on the simple editor, it will be displayed on that editor once saved.

 ![Scheduled job crontab form](~@assets/img/fig0307.png)